MiguelBorges1/MiguelBorges1/README.md

 <b><h2>👋  Hello, my name is Miguel</h2></b>

-I'm a Telecommunications Professional turning into a Network Engineer 📱 ➡️ 💻 </br>
+I'm a Telecommunications Engineer turning into a Networking Professional 📱 ➡️ 💻 </br>
-I have several years of experience working with mobile technologies, both at vendors/manufacturers like Ericsson and Nokia, and Network Operators, like Vodafone 📶 📡
+I have many years of experience working with mobile technologies, both at vendors/manufacturers like Ericsson and Nokia, and a Network Operator, Vodafone 📶 📡

 However,</br>
 👀  I've become increasingly interested in computer networks, cloud technologies and cybersecurity </br>